Buying a first home – your piece of the American Dream

 Don’t forget to calculate your other home expenses.
 There’s the down payment, mortgage payments, insurance, utilities, maintenance and taxes — to name a few.
 Remember to think about how your income might grow over the years.
 Run the numbers on several different home price points, and calculate your down and mortgage payments to get a feel for what your ideal price range is.

 Saving for a rainy day

 There’s nothing like a new home to keep the rain at bay.
 Save for it.
 Many people save for three to 10 years before buying a house.
 Setting up a separate savings account and gradually building up enough for a down payment is a great idea.
-Even in the midst of saving for a home, most people continue contributing to their employer's saving plan, especially when the employer provides matching contributions.
+Even in the midst of saving for a home, most people who are working will continue contributing to their employer’s saving plan, especially when the employer provides matching contributions.
 When prioritizing, it may be best to set aside an amount for your retirement accounts, and then determine an amount for your house.

 Borrowing from yourself

 Borrowing from a retirement plan to fund a down payment is becoming increasingly popular.
 It can be a great tool, but you need to be aware of the risks.

 First, the good stuff.
 When you borrow from your retirement plan, you’re locking in today’s low mortgage rates.
 Also, you’re paying interest to yourself.
 This interest rate is typically one or two percentage points above the prime rate.
 Score!
 Another great thing about borrowing from your retirement plan is that you may be allowed up to 15 years to repay the loan — if your employer allows loan repayment periods of greater than five years.
 And, keep in mind, generally a 401(k) loan does not count in your debt-to-income ratio when you apply for your mortgage.